 The New Hampshire Department of Agriculture, Markets and Food offers free tick identification to New Hampshire residents.
 The intent is to monitor the distribution of tick species in NH.
 To submit your sample, complete the Tick Submission Form and mail the tick and form as described.
 Ticks submitted will not be tested for disease-causing pathogens.

 NH DHHS issues guidance to healthcare providers on tickborne disease diagnosis, treatment, and prevention as well as prophylaxis for tick bites.
 NH DHHS guidance is based upon the Infectious Disease Society of America (IDSA) guidelines, which are the best available synthesis of the medical literature on the diagnosis and treatment of Lyme disease.
 The IDSA guidelines were issued in 2006 and confirmed by an independent panel in 2010.
+IDSA is currently in the process of developing updated guidelines in conjunction with several medical societies and scientific organizations.

 - Tick Bite Fact Sheet